What is crypto lending?

 The exchange is usually a DeFi platform that allows P2P sharing and lending crypto.

-As a generally rule, the borrower will have to provide some form of collateral before borrowing anything.
+As a general rule, the borrower will have to provide some form of collateral before borrowing anything.
 This is to secure the lender in case the borrower defaults on their repayment.

 The lender retains the ownership of the cryptocurrency they're lending.
 However, for the duration of the lending agreement, they won't have any rights to use that cryptocurrency as they've given that permissions to the borrower.

 Types of crypto lending agreements